-What you must pay What you must pay when you get these when you get these services in-network services out-of-network Services that are covered for you Services with an asterisk do not apply to your in-network or combined out-of-pocket maximum.
-Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy · Medical and social services Medical equipment and supplies Prior authorization may be required and is the responsibility of your provider.
-Home infusion therapy You will pay the You will pay the Home infusion therapy involves the intravenous cost-sharing that applies cost-sharing that applies or subcutaneous administration of drugs or to primary care physician to primary care physician biologicals to an individual at home.
-The services, specialist services, specialist components needed to perform home infusion physician services physician services include the drug (for example, antivirals, immune (including certified home (including certified home globulin), equipment (for example, a pump), and infusion providers), or infusion providers), or supplies (for example, tubing and catheters). home health services home health services, depending on where you depending on where you Prior to receiving home infusion services, they received administration received administration must be ordered by a doctor and included in or monitoring services. or monitoring services. your care plan.
-(See (See "Physician/Practitioner "Physician/Practitioner Covered services include, but are not limited to: Services, Including Services, Including Doctor's Office Visits" or Doctor's Office Visits" or · Professional services, including nursing services, furnished in accordance with the "Home Health Agency "Home Health Agency plan of care Care" for any applicable Care" for any applicable Patient training and education not cost-sharing.) cost-sharing.) otherwise covered under the durable medical equipment benefit Please note that home Please note that home Remote monitoring infusion drugs, pumps, infusion drugs, pumps, · Monitoring services for the provision of and devices provided and devices provided home infusion therapy and home infusion during a home infusion during a home infusion therapy visit, are covered separately under your therapy visit, are covered separately under your
+What you must pay What you must pay when you get these when you get these services in-network services out-of-network Services that are covered for you Services with an asterisk do not apply to your in-network or combined out-of-pocket maximum. major effort. durable medical durable medical equipment item. equipment item.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) · Physical therapy, occupational therapy, and speech therapy · Medical and social services Medical equipment and supplies Prior authorization may be required and is the responsibility of your provider.
+Home infusion therapy You will pay the You will pay the Home infusion therapy involves the intravenous cost-sharing that applies cost-sharing that applies to primary care physician or subcutaneous administration of drugs or to primary care physician biologicals to an individual at home.
+The services, specialist services, specialist components needed to perform home infusion physician services physician services include the drug (for example, antivirals, immune (including certified home (including certified home globulin), equipment (for example, a pump), and infusion providers), or infusion providers), or supplies (for example, tubing and catheters). home health services home health services, depending on where you depending on where you Prior to receiving home infusion services, they received administration received administration must be ordered by a doctor and included in your care plan.

+Covered services include, but are not limited to:

+- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring or monitoring services.
+(See